Harshit0998/COVID-19-Data-Exploration-and-Vaccination-Analysis/README.md

-Here’s a clean, professional **README.md** you can paste directly into your GitHub repo for your **COVID-19 Data Exploration using SQL** project.

----

 # 🦠 COVID-19 Data Exploration using SQL

 This project explores global COVID-19 data using **SQL** to extract meaningful insights about cases, deaths, infection rates, and vaccination trends across countries and continents.